 April 24, 2019 Posted by Mallory Marie Blog

-Written by Mallory Mary – Summer 2017 Advanced Yoga Studies Graduate and Y2 Teacher
+Written by Mallory Marie – Summer 2017 Advanced Yoga Studies Graduate and Y2 Teacher

 I was recently asked to write a blog post about my experience in Y2’s 200-Hr Advanced Yoga Studies Program.
 My first initial thought was “holy woah I could write a novel on all of the things I experienced during those 5 weekends.
 Where do I even start?”
 Then I remembered what it was like for me during the decision making process of signing up for training.
 All I really wanted was someone’s REAL inside look into what this program is all about.
 Sure I heard it was “life-changing” and a way to “dive deeper into your practice” (which actually are true descriptions of program), but what was it really like?
 What was the low-down.
 So, in my own way, I’m going to give you the 411 on what my experience was like through a series of moments that I distinctly remember happening starting from the moment I signed up until the moment it all ended.
 Get ready cause it’s about to go down.

 Moment 1: I make my deposit.
 I get this weird feeling in the pit of my stomach.
 It’s a mixture of nerves and excitement.
 Side note: I’m just going to say it’s never the right time and you never are in a “good place” financially when things like this come along.
 You just have to say screw it and throw caution to the wind.

 Moment 2: I spend my days counting down the seconds until that first day of teacher training.
 I wonder who’s in my class, if I should start reading Fire Starters yet… should I buy multi colored highlighters to take notes??
 Will everyone like me???— Duh … it’s yoga teacher training… we all accept each other….
 Right?